 Mayan Power and Light:

 In 2013 ATC started Mayan Power and Light (MPL), a program to teach young Guatemalan Mayan women about electricity, circuits and solar power.
 The goal of MPL is to start woman-owned for-profit solar businesses and to expand into other Latin American and Caribbean countries.
-Mayan Power and Light is recognized as one of the top 100 sustainable enterprises worldwide by Sustainia, who works in collaboration with the United Nations Global Compact Sustainability Program.
+Mayan Power and Light is recognized as one of the top 100 sustainable enterprises worldwide by Sustainia, who works in collaboration with the United Nations Compact For Sustainable Development.

 We incubated our first majority woman-owned solar business, SEA Solar, in 2014.
-Through SEA and our previous solar work, we have provided solar power and light to 5,000 – 10,000 people in the western highlands of Guatemala.
+Through SEA and our previous solar work, we have provided solar power and light to over 11,000 people in the western highlands of Guatemala.